petrabarus/yii2-switchcasevalidator/README.md

     //Each rule group will be validated when the case attribute match the cases. public function rules() {
         ['case', PetraBarus\Yii2\SwitchCaseValidator\Validator::class,
+            //For PHP 5.4, you can use PetraBarus\Yii2\SwitchCaseValidator\Validator::className() or
+            // string 'PetraBarus\Yii2\SwitchCaseValidator\Validator'
             'cases' => [
                 1 => [
                     ['field1', 'required'],